-The accompanying note are an integral part of these interim condensed consolidated financial statements
+The accompanying notes are an integral part of these interim condensed consolidated financial statements

-NOTES TO INTERIM CONDENSED CONSOLIDATED FINANCIAL STATEMENTS (EXPRESSED IN CANADIAN DOLLARS) FOR THE THREE MONTHS ENDED MAY 31, 2019
+NOTES TO INTERIM CONDENSED CONSOLIDATED FINANCIAL STATEMENTS (EXPRESSED IN CANADIAN DOLLARS)

 1. NATURE OF OPERATIONS

 The Company, incorporated in British Columbia on September 24, 1984, is an exploration stage public company listed on the TSX Venture Exchange and the Frankfurt Stock Exchange.
 The Company is assessing its mineral properties and has not yet determined whether these properties contain reserves that are economically recoverable.
 The recoverability of amounts shown for mineral properties is dependent upon the discovery of economically recoverable reserves and confirmation of the Company's interest in the underlying properties, the ability of the Company to obtain necessary financing to satisfy the expenditure requirements under mineral property agreements and to complete the development of the properties, and upon future profitable production or the sale thereof.